yunjuc/hangman/README.md

   <img src="https://user-images.githubusercontent.com/18255878/87886088-1a026800-c9cf-11ea-8d99-d60a2d489068.jpg" />
 </p>

-The goal of the project to create a simple full-stack app using [GraphQL](https://graphql.org/).
+The goal of the project is to create a simple full-stack app using [GraphQL](https://graphql.org/).
 The app is implemented with [React](https://reactjs.org/) on the frontend and [Django](https://www.djangoproject.com/) on the backend.
 The final app is deployed on Heroku and you can see the live app on [https://hangman-react-django.herokuapp.com/](https://hangman-react-django.herokuapp.com/).

 Within this project you will find examples of:
 - React components with [Apollo Client](https://www.apollographql.com/docs/react/)